gabetucker2/gostack/README.md

 <h2>Stack Functions</h2>

-Constructor means the function receiver is the struct (**Stack**) itself.

-Non-constructor means the function doesn't have a receiver or, if it does, it is an existing **Stack** object.
+CONSTRUCTOR means the function receiver is the struct (**Stack**) itself.  !CONSTRUCTOR means the function doesn't have a receiver or, if it does, it is an existing **Stack** object.

+TRANSFORMER means the function updates the inputted **Stack**.

+RECEIVER means the function returns a value.

 Searching with browser utilities (e.g., `ctrl+f`) may be useful in this section.